OceanGlidersCommunity/Oxygen_SOP/_sources/sections/oxygen_pre_deployment.md

 #### Seaglider
-On Seagliders the oxygen sensor is normally mounted externally behind the CT sensor (see figure \ref{fig:seagliders_standard}.
+On Seagliders the oxygen sensor is normally mounted externally behind the CT sensor (see figure {numref}`seagliders_standard`.
 Given this exposed location it is important to mount the optode with the sensing foil facing away from incident light to avoid unnecessary UV exposure.
 <!--
 ![UEA OGIVE seaglider with 4330F optode, together with NOC LoC spectrophotometric pH, unpumped SBE CT and Fluidion potentiometric pH sensor. \label{fig:seagliders_standard}](/images/OGIVE.png)
 -->